seintzx/ip-discover/README.md

 ## Configuration file

-Edit the `config.txt` with your API key
+Create the `config.txt` file or edit the existent one
 ```
 [configuration]
 API = [virus total api key]